 The Federal Reserve investigated savings in the US in 2014, and found that half of Americans couldn’t come up with $400 in an emergency.
 And a substantial portion of the rest would probably need to borrow that $400.
 So any legal services that cost more than $400 are unaffordable for half of Americans.

-If that’s right, you can’t nibble away at the access-to-justice gap by making legal services just a little bit cheaper.
+If that’s right, you can’t nibble away at the access-to-justice gap by making legal services just a little bit cheaper or providing alternative pricing options like a sliding fee scale.
 You would have to get your fee below $400 for any given legal service.
-And let’s be honest, people who can’t come up with $400 in an emergency probably can’t come up with $399, either.
-The “magic number,” if there is one, is probably half that.

 Value, Not Affordability

-On the other hand, ABA Staff Counsel Will Hornsby has argued (pdf)—persuasively, in my opinion—that affordability isn’t really the problem.
+On the other hand, ABA Staff Counsel Will Hornsby has argued that affordability isn’t really the only problem.